deftjs/DeftJS/README.md

 });
 ```

-*NOTE:* The `getView()` accessor is always available, regardless of whether you explicitly create a reference and add listeners.
+*NOTE:* The `getView()` accessor is always available, regardless of whether you explicitly create a reference and add event listeners to `view`.

 After the view has been initialized or rendered for the first time, the view controller's `init()` template method will be called.